caljrimmer/require-backbone-view-mock/readme.md

 ### Credit

-I have used the JQuery extend method so thanks to John Resig and team.
+I have used the underscore extend method so thanks to the underscore team.

 ###Licence